MHenderson1988/kmlplus/README.md

 KmlPlus(self, save_name='KmlPlus', output_path=None)
 ```

-KmlPlus is the class through which you create your 2D and 3D geometries.
+KmlPlus is the class through which you process_points your 2D and 3D geometries.

 * save_name accepts a string and is used for naming the resulting .kml file.
 * output_path accepts a string representing the directory the resulting .kml shall be saved to.

 #### KmlPlus (functions)

-v3 update in progress.

 linestring(coordinate_list, **kwargs)

 The linestring function updates the kml file with a KML linestring feature.

 ```
 from kmlplus.kml import KmlPlus